-Phosphor bronzes, a main group of engineering alloys, are known for their toughness and strength along with high corrosion resistance and exceptional plating and spring properties.
-They are alloys of copper with 3.5-10% tin and a phosphorus content of up to 0.4%, which is added as a deoxidizing agent during the melting process.
+Phosphor bronzes, the main group of engineering alloys, are known for their toughness and strength along with high corrosion resistance and exceptional plating and spring properties.
+They are alloys of copper with 3.5-10% tin and phosphorus content of up to 0.4%, which is added as a deoxidizing agent during the melting process.

-Phosphor bronze alloys are used widely for electronic and electrical components, marine hardware, connectors, valve spindles, fasteners, bearing bushes, gears, pump and drive shafts, instrumentation components and many other important applications where the specific blend of mechanical properties, oxidation and corrosion resistance, spring properties, wear resistance and low magnetic permeability can be used to maximum advantage.
+Phosphor bronze alloys are used widely for electronic and electrical components, marine hardware, connectors, valve spindles, fasteners, bearing bushes, gears, pump and drive shafts, instrumentation components and many other important applications where the specific blend of mechanical properties, oxidation and corrosion resistance, spring properties, wear-resistance and low magnetic permeability can be used to maximum advantage.

-Columbia Metals stocks a number of the leading grades of phosphor bronze in round bar, sheet, hexagon and square.
+Columbia Metals stocks a number of the leading grades of phosphor bronze in round bar, sheet, hexagon, and square.

 PB102 / CW451K / C51000